Child Safety Policy (MPF1337)

 e) physical and emotional harm being caused to children by other children.

-5.5.
-All members of the University community and the University’s controlled entities must immediately inform the University of any concerns or allegations of child abuse or non-compliance with this policy in accordance with University processes established under section 5.7.
+5.6.
+All individuals and entities listed in sections 2.1(a) and (b) must immediately inform the University of any concerns or allegations of child abuse or non-compliance with this policy in accordance with the process set out under sections 5.8-5.13.

 Responding to and reporting child abuse

-5.8.
-In the first instance, all concerns must be immediately reported to the Safer Community Program (or University Security if after hours) who, in consultation with the Child Safety Officer, and where applicable will contact relevant child safety and law enforcement agencies.
+5.9.
+In the first instance, all concerns must be immediately reported to the Safer Community Program (or University Security if after hours) who, in consultation with the Child Safety Officer, and where applicable, will contact relevant child safety and law enforcement agencies.
+Additional reporting obligations apply to individuals involved in Australian Aid Projects (see section 5.25 below).

-5.11.
-University staff must create and keep accurate records relevant to child safety and wellbeing, including recording incidents, responses and decisions affecting children.
-Records must be created and maintained in accordance with the Records Management Policy ( MPF1106 ).
+5.12.
+University employees must create and keep accurate records relevant to child safety and wellbeing, including recording incidents, responses and decisions affecting children.
+Records must be created and maintained in accordance with the Records Management Policy (MPF1106).

-5.14.
-The University will ensure position descriptions and Job advertisements clearly demonstrate the University’s commitment to child safety and awareness of social and legal responsibilities.
+5.15.
+In complying with section 5.14(a), the University will ensure that in recruiting and appointing employees, position descriptions and Job advertisements clearly demonstrate the University’s commitment to child safety and awareness of its social and legal responsibilities, and the requirement to hold or obtain a valid WWCC.

 Training and supervision

-5.15.
-University staff and volunteers must receive an appropriate induction and must be made aware of their responsibilities to children and young people, including record keeping, information sharing and reporting obligations.
+5.21.
+University employees and volunteers must receive an appropriate induction and must be made aware of their responsibilities to children and young people, including record keeping, information sharing and reporting obligations.

-5.16.
-University staff and volunteers must complete the required child and cultural safety training where directed to do so.
+5.22.
+University employees and volunteers must complete the required child and cultural safety training where directed to do so.

-5.17.
-The supervision and management of University staff and volunteers is focused on child safety and wellbeing where relevant.
+5.23.
+The supervision and management of University employees and volunteers is focused on child safety and wellbeing where relevant.

 Research

-5.18.
-All members of the University community or of the University's controlled entities who conduct research with, or relating to, children, must ensure that:
+5.24.
+All individuals and entities covered by this policy under sections 2.1(a) and (b) who conduct research with, or relating to, children, must ensure that:

 a) the research ethics principles outlined in the National Statement on Ethical Conduct in Human Research of merit, integrity, justice and beneficence and respect are applied to the research;